DaveB-home/sky-router/README.md

 A simple monitoring script was used to alert me in real time to issues with the connection.

 ## Release Notes
-* The monitor (-m) does not work on Windows
-* There are a number of display issues on Windows because the ANSII terminal display strings are not supported
 * The default Sky router username and password are embedded into the classes (see get_router_data.py)
 * Generally the class structure needs tidying
 * This is the first version of the project